LitiumAB/Education/Developer Education/Tasks/React/README.md

         }

         componentDidMount() {
-            // This method is automatically triggering when component is loaded
+            // This method is automatically triggering when component is loaded,
-            // we use it to call the load-action to init loading books. this.props.load();
+            // use it to call the load-action to init loading books. this.props.load();
         }